AlyMokhtari7/Python_practice_code/README.md

 # Python_practice_code
 Here I will store my Pythons practice codes

-you can use leetcode.com this website and connect it to github
+we can use leetcode.com this website and connect it to github as result after few times the skill shall reveal.